MicrosoftDocs/fabric-docs/docs/workload-development-kit/publish-workload-flow.md

 # Publish a workload to the Fabric Workload Hub (preview)

-The Fabric Workload Hub is a place where users can browse, explore, and manage workloads within Fabric.
+The Fabric [Workload Hub](./more-workloads-add.md) is a place where users can browse, explore, and manage workloads within Fabric.
 Workloads are categorized into two groups: Core Fabric workloads and workloads developed by Microsoft partners.
-Within the Fabric Workload Hub users can explore different capabilities that are available to them and add those new functionalities.
+Within the Workload Hub users can explore different capabilities that are available to them and add those new functionalities.

 ## Process